kleeaar/PiCNiC/README.md

  In order to install the dependencies, you can run the setup.sh files.
  ## Usage
- First, start the pigpio daemon by executing the command in you terminal
+ First, start the pigpio daemon by executing the command
  ```bat
  sudo pigpiod
  ```
- then run the python file PiCNiC.py by executing
+ in your console, then run the python file PiCNiC.py by executing
  ```bat
  python3 PiCNiC.py
  ```